Thursday, January 25, 2024

 Original sketch by Brenno Fiumali for issue #1, 1962

 There was no official Comic Code Authority in 1962 Italy, only self-imposed rules, but for sure stories about two unpunished criminals who murder their way from heist to heist were unconceivable.
-Besides, Diabolik & Eva Kant were clearly an unmarried couple living together, something unacceptable when Italy was ruled by Democrazia Cristiana, the ultra-catholic christian democratic party that kept under scrutiny the two only tv channels, both state-owned (the second channel had started broadcasting the year before).
+Besides, Diabolik & Eva Kant were clearly an unmarried couple living together, something unacceptable when Italy was ruled by Democrazia Cristiana, the ultra-catholic christian democratic party that kept under scrutiny the two tv channels, both state-owned (the second channel had started broadcasting the year before).

 Advertisement of issue #2, february 1963

 Violence was present in Diabolik, but never graphic and no explicit sex has ever been shown.
-Though, in little more than one year, its success would spawn several exploitation comics by other authors, featuring outlaw characters, men and women usually with the letter K in their names – Zakimort, Kriminal, Satanik, Sadik, Killing... – some of them more open to nudity and violence.
+Though, in little more than one year, its success would spawn several exploitation comics by other authors, featuring outlaw characters, men and women, usually with the letter K in their names – Zakimort, Kriminal, Satanik, Sadik, Killing... – some of them more open to nudity and violence.
 All were labeled ‘adult comics books’ which families did not allow children to read, making them even more appealing to a younger audience.

 Before the end of the Sixties, Diabolik was translated in several countries.
 A few episodes were adapted into two different novelization series, one in Italy and one in France.
 In 1968, the pop-cult movie Danger: Diabolik directed by Mario Bava, featuring an international cast and an original soundtrack by Ennio Morricone, was released world-wide by Paramount Pictures (though a few scenes were safely censored in the Italian version, in order to avoid restrictions).